 Dynamic clustering is the process of using data to group retail stores into segments based on the typical shopper of that store’s profile and to identify and predict changes in purchasing patterns.

-In other words, looking at characteristics such as demographics; is this customer in a higher or lower income group, are they predominantly of a more mature age as well as physical characteristics of the store such as physical size and format.
-For example, is this a hypermarket, convenience store and so on.
+In other words, looking at characteristics such as demographics; is this customer in a higher or lower income group, are they predominantly of a more mature age?
+Also, what are the physical characteristics of the store?
+What is its physical size and format?
+For example, is this a hypermarket, convenience store, and so on?

 Once you have employed dynamic clustering, you can develop a product mix for each cluster specifically that speaks to that cluster’s specific target market’s needs whilst taking the physical aspects of the stores in that cluster into account.